 Fact: It is surprising to know that neither any of the sports drinks nor the coconut water has the best hydrating properties when compared to drinking water.
 So, you must have at least eight to twelve glasses of water per day to make yourself keep hydrated.

-Drinking coconut water during pregnancy is really very advantageous, but you must also have an idea on how to drink it, so, here are few useful tips:
+Drinking coconut water during pregnancy is really very advantageous, but you must also have an idea of how to drink it, so, here are few useful tips:

-Moderate amounts of coconut water is not a substitute for drinking water.
+Moderate amounts of coconut water are not a substitute for drinking water.
 Both have different benefits in your body.

 When buying coconut water, remember to choose a clean place to buy and also make sure that the vendor washes his or her hands.
 Select a tender green coconut.

-Drink the coconut water as soon as it is opened; fresh water is always a hit.
-Check the water by pouring the water in a glass to know how it looks or drink it with a clean straw.
+Drink the coconut water as soon as it is opened; freshwater is always a hit.
+Check the water by pouring the water in a glass to know how it looks or drinks it with clean straw.

 Yes!
 Drinking coconut water is always a good choice during your pregnancy, but you should not believe the flop myths related to drinking coconut water.
-It is just a nutrient filled hydrating drink that relishes and revitalizes you rather than doing any magical portion.
-So you must be wise enough to educate your brain saying it not to trust in unworthy myths.
+It is just a nutrient-filled hydrating drink that relishes and revitalizes you rather than doing any magical potion.
+So you must be wise enough to educate your brain saying not to trust in unworthy myths.